Mobile park homes and residential sites

 Eviction

-The court will only grant an order because it is reasonable to end your agreement and any of these apply:
+The court only grants an order if it is reasonable to evict you.

-you seriously breached agreement terms – for example, you assaulted another resident
+you did something serious, for example, you assaulted another resident

-you don't occupy your mobile home as your only or main residence
+your mobile home is not your only or main home

 your mobile home is in very poor condition

-You have the right to sell your mobile home.
-You don't have to tell the site owner who you are selling it to.
+You have the right to sell your mobile home without asking the site owner.

-You can also gift your home to a member of your family.
+You can give your home to a partner or family member in your lifetime.